Kahler-Einstein metric near an isolated log canonical singularity: Introduction

 \section{Introduction}

 The existence of K\"ahler-Einstein metrics on complex manifold has been the central topic in complex geometry for decades.
 In \cite{Y1}, Yau established the existence of Ricci flat metrics on complex manifolds with zero Chern class by solving the Calabi conjecture, while Aubin and Yau \cite{A,Y1} proved the existence of K\"ahler-Einstein metrics independently on canonically polarized compact manifolds.
-Recent results of Chen-Donaldson-Sun \cite{CDS1,CDS2,CDS3} and Tian \cite{T4} proved equivalence between existence of K\"ahler-Einstein metrics and $K$-stability for Fano manifolds, confirming the Yau-Tian-Donaldson conjecture.
-There has been intensive study of degenerate complex Monge-Amp\`ere equations and construction of singular K\"ahler-Einstein metrics on singular varieties with Kawamata log terminal (klt) singularities, for example in \cite{EGZ,Z}, based on Kolodziej's fundamental result in \cite{Kol1}.
+Recent results of Chen-Donaldson-Sun \cite{CDS1,CDS2,CDS3}, Tian \cite{T4} and many interesting subsequent papers proved equivalence between existence of K\"ahler-Einstein metrics and $K$-stability for Fano manifolds, confirming the Yau-Tian-Donaldson conjecture.
+Also there has been intensive study of degenerate complex Monge-Amp\`ere equations and construction of singular K\"ahler-Einstein metrics on singular varieties with Kawamata log terminal (klt) singularities, for example in \cite{EGZ,Z}, based on Kolodziej's fundamental result in \cite{Kol1}.
 K\"ahler-Einstein metrics on canonical polarized variety with log canonical singularity are constructed in \cite{B} by the variational approach.
 When such varieties appear on the boundary of the KSB compactification of smooth canonical models of general type, such K\"ahler-Einstein metrics turn out to be genuinely geometric as degeneration of K\"ahler-Einstein metrics \cite{S4, SSW}.
 However, little is known about the geometric behavior of these singular K\"ahler-Einstein metrics near the log canonical singularities.
-For smoothable klt.\ singularities, the fundamental work of \cite{DS1,DS2} and \cite{LX} show that the tangent cone at any given singular point is unique and admits a Ricci-flat cone metric as the Gromov-Hausdorff limit of smooth Kaher-Einstein metrics.
-Such non-collapsed local models for smoothable KLT singularities are always built on Sasakian geometry and an interesting metric rigidity result is obtained in \cite{HS}.
+For smoothable klt singularities, the fundamental work of Donaldson-Sun \cite{DS1,DS2} and \cite{LX} show that the tangent cone at any given singular point is unique and admits a Ricci-flat cone metric as the Gromov-Hausdorff limit of smooth K\"aher-Einstein metrics.
+Such non-collapsed local models for smoothable klt singularities are always built on Sasakian geometry and an interesting metric stability result is obtained in \cite{HS,CS}.
 In this paper, we will study K\"ahler-Einstein metrics near isolated log canonical (non-log terminal) singularity and their asymptotic collapsing behavior near the complete end.
-We conjecture that any complete K\"ahler-Einstein metrics near log canonical singularities are asymptotically close to each other with a local collapsing model of suitable scalings.